Mawdesley: Transport

+347 Chorley to Southport via Charnock Richard, Eccleston, Croston, Mawdesley, Rufford, Holmeswood, Banks and Crossens.

 Religion

+In common with the rest of Lancashire, Mawdesley was home to a number of Catholic recusants in the 16th and 17th centuries.
+Nearly a quarter of adult men in the village were listed as recusants in the Protestation Returns of 1641, and in 1717 a large number of Catholic yeomen had registered estates in the village.

 St Peter and St Paul's Catholic Church, at OS grid reference SD508146, Salt Pit Lane, was founded in 1830.
-The Wesleyan Methodist church, New Street, was founded before 1893 from religious societies founded by John Wesley and his preachers and was at OS grid reference SD493150.
-St Peter's CE Church, High Street, Mawdesley with Bispham, was founded in 1839 and is at OS grid reference SD489143.
+The Wesleyan Methodist church on New Street was built in 1844 from religious societies founded by John Wesley and his preachers and was at OS grid reference SD493150.
+St Peter's CE Church, High Street, Mawdesley with Bispham, was founded in 1840 and is at OS grid reference SD489143.

 Education

 The village has two small primary schools, Mawdesley St Peter's C of E School, and St Peter and Paul's Catholic School.

-Little Acorns Pre-school operates from within Mawdesley St Peter's C of E School and serves Mawdesley and the surrounding villages, providing play-based learning for three to five-year olds.
+Little Acorns pre-school operates from within Mawdesley St Peter's C of E School and serves Mawdesley and the surrounding villages, providing play-based learning for three to five-year olds.

 Geography

-The village sits on a low rise from the surrounding flat mossland of Mawdesley Moss.
-Mawdesley Moss is an extremely flat, industrially farmed, isolated area of mossland.
+The village sits on a low rise from the surrounding Mawdesley Moss, a flat, intensively-farmed plain.
+The moss forms the eastern edge of the West Lancashire Coastal Plain with the neighouring Croston Moss and contains a three-turbine 2,250kW wind farm.

+The River Douglas runs along the western boundary of the moss, flowing north to meet the River Ribble at Hesketh Bank.
+The Syd, Reed and Bentley brooks and a number of sluices run through the village into the Douglas, and the moss contains a pumping station.
+The Rufford branch of the Leeds and Liverpool Canal runs alongside the river in this area, having superseded the Douglas Navigation as a trading route in the 18th century.

 The nearest hill, Harrock Hill (515 ft) belongs to the neighbouring parishes of Hilldale and Wrightington.
-This low, rolling hill is visible in some areas of Mawdesley and serves as a landmark from the surrounding flat landscape.
+This low, rolling hill is visible in some areas of Mawdesley and, with the wind farm, serves as a landmark from the surrounding flat landscape.

-Mawdesley is a straggling village, with fragmented areas of residential ribbon development along the various back roads in the parish.
-As such Mawdesley lacks the clearly defined centre, and sense of place found in neighbouring villages like Croston and Parbold.
+Sport

+Mawdesley Cricket Club is based in the village.
+Historically playing in the Palace Shield competition, the club will play in the Northern Premier Cricket League in 2024, the top tier of club cricket in England and Wales.